awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-import-api.md

-# Import an API into API Gateway<a name="api-gateway-import-api"></a>
+# Import a REST API into API Gateway<a name="api-gateway-import-api"></a>

- You can use the API Gateway Import API feature to import an API from an external definition file into API Gateway\.
-Currently, the Import API feature supports [Swagger v2\.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) definition files\.
+ You can use the API Gateway Import API feature to import a REST API from an external definition file into API Gateway\.
+Currently, the Import API feature supports [OpenAPI v2\.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) and [OpenAPI v3\.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md) definition files\.

- With the Import API, you can either create a new API by submitting a [`POST` request](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/) that includes a Swagger definition in the payload and endpoint configuration, or you can update an existing API by using a [PUT request](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-put/) that contains a Swagger definition in the payload\.
+ With the Import API, you can either create a new API by submitting a [`POST` request](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/) that includes an OpenAPI definition in the payload and endpoint configuration, or you can update an existing API by using a [PUT request](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-put/) that contains an OpenAPI definition in the payload\.
 You can update an API by overwriting it with a new definition, or merge a definition with an existing API\.
 You specify the options using a `mode` query parameter in the request URL\.

 **Note**
  For RAML API definitions, you can continue to use [API Gateway Importer](https://github.com/awslabs/aws-apigateway-importer)\.